Sales Journals

 7. Fill in the following fields:

-1. The Last Payment Date is the payment date for the last payment completed by customers.
+1. Last Payment Date: The payment date for the last payment completed by customers.

-2. Enable Summarise per Customer.
-When selected, this toggle creates one line for each customer.
-If selected as No, the payment lines show up as one line per invoice.
+2. Summarise per Customer: When enabled, this toggle creates one line for each customer.
+If disabled, the payment lines show up as one line per invoice.

 3. Add the Bal.
 Account Type and Bal.
 Account No. for the bank account you’ve enabled for direct debit.

-4. As you only want direct debit payment from the customer electronically, update the Direct Debit filter to Only Direct Debits.
+Note: As you only want direct debit payment from the customer electronically, update the Direct Debit Filter to Only Direct Debits.

 8. When processed, you’ll see the following prompt.